 Introduces basic accounting principles and practices for service and merchandising types of businesses.
-Areas include: accounting as an information system, the accounting system, the accounting cycle, financial statements and internal control, short-term liquid assets, inventories, and current liabilities and payroll.
+Areas include: accounting as an information system, the accounting system, the accounting system, the accounting cycle, financial statements and internal control, short-term liquid assets, inventories, and current liabilities and payroll.
 Special emphasis will be placed upon the practical application of accounting principles.
 3cr., 3hr. lect.